 What are annual accounts?

 A business that trades as a company must prepare annual accounts.
-These include a balance sheet and profit and loss statement, along with notes and a directors’ report.
-The accounts may need to be audited, though smaller companies (typically with an annual turnover below £10.2 million) are usually exempt from this requirement.
+These include a balance sheet and profit and loss statement, along with notes and a directors? report.
+The level of detail required depends on the size of the company.
+The accounts may first need to be audited, though smaller companies (typically with an annual turnover below £10.2 million) are usually exempt from this requirement.

-Copies of the accounts must go to shareholders and to HMRC (as part of your tax return).
-You must also send the accounts to Companies House, though smaller companies can choose to file less detailed information.
+Copies of the full accounts must go to shareholders and to HMRC (as part of your tax return).
+You must also send accounts to Companies House, though smaller companies can choose to file abridged or even simpler accounts if they meet certain criteria.

 You must make sure your bookkeeping system provides you with adequate accounting records to use when you prepare your statutory accounts.
 You should also make sure you plan ahead, leaving plenty of time to prepare for your annual accounts.